 People try to manipulate us with guilt but what about when we do this to ourselves?

-Sometimes we do this without realizing, so being aware of your behavior is important here.
+Sometimes we do this without realizing it, so being aware of your behavior is important here.

 We may think that we can use guilt to motivate ourselves.
-This might work to a point but there are much better ways to motivate yourself.
+This might work to a point but there are many better ways to motivate yourself.